TShahedi/ADS-AI-FSBS/README.md

 Additionally, you can explore a live version of the dashboard at [ADS-AI Taskforce Dashboard](https://tshahedi.shinyapps.io/ads-ai-taskforce/).
 This dashboard is an interactive tool for exploring the Faculty of Social and Behavioral Science's data science courses at utrecht university.

+### Background
+This app was created by customizing the code from the [UU-DS-courses](https://github.com/a-dacko/UU-DS-courses) project.
+The modifications focus on providing a more specialized view of ADS-AI courses offered within FSBS by using real-time datasets to meet the specific needs of FSBS.

 ### Installation

 To run this Shiny app locally, ensure you have R and the necessary packages installed.